 In the control panel for DNS setup you have an option called "Firewall", and within that option there is a setting called "Security level".

-In case you haven't seen it, this is how it sometimes looks:
+In case you haven't seen it, this is how it looks:

 Here's an example on YouTube on how annoying it can be if you're using a VPN service and an anti-tracking plug-in for Firefox:

-Nobody wants to fill out an annoying CAPTCHA just to visit your website, no matter what you have to offer, you can count on that!
-And just as rapidly growing as CloudFlare is, just as rapidly do people boycott websites that are using the CloudFlare DNS hosting solution, and with very valid reason.
+Nobody wants to fill out an annoying CAPTCHA just to visit your website, no matter what you have to offer.
+And just as rapidly growing as CloudFlare is, just as rapidly do people boycott websites that are using the CloudFlare DNS hosting solution.

 Take a look at the Block Cloudflare MITM Attack Firefox plug-in.
 This plug-in will block your website completely if you're using CloudFlare and it is a highly recommended plug-in.